-2. Advice from ACCWM Member Boards for Protecting Caribou and Caribou Habitat Wildlife Management Board Source Suggested Mitigation Measures Board Wildlife Management Advisory Council (NWT) Community Conservation Plans for Aklavik, Inuvik, Tuktoyaktuk Caribou/Tuktu Conservation Measures - Identify and protect important habitats from disruptive land uses.
-Avoid shooting mature bulls during the rut.
-Do not harvest more than is needed.
+2. Advice from n ACCWM Member B oards for Protecting Caribou and Caribou Habitat Wildlife Management Board Source Suggested Mitigation Measures Wildlife Community Caribou/Tuktu Conservation Measures - Management Advisory Council Conservation Plans for Aklavik, Identify and protect important habitats from disruptive land uses.
+(NWT) Inuvik, Avoid shooting mature bulls during the rut.
+Tuktoyaktuk Do not harvest more than is needed.
 Convey and promote traditional means of using all of each animal harvested, discourage waste of meat.
 Develop cooperative management relationship between the co-management boards of each relevant land claim group.
 Harvest on sustainable basis, and in manner consistent with recommendations of the management plans and HTC bylaws.
 Support the Barren-ground Caribou Management Strategy General and Tourism Guidelines that Apply to Caribou - Discourage the use of aircraft for low level (<610 m) (<2,000 ft.) wildlife spotting at any time unless being done in conjunction with authorized research in order to avoid unnecessary disturbance or harassment of wildlife (see also Section 6.3(c)).
+The total number of tourist operators and/or tourists should be restricted in certain areas at certain times of the year (e.g. nesting and moulting areas for migratory birds, calving areas, denning areas.)
+Tourists and tourist operators should not handle or harass wildlife.
+Example of Land Use Category Applications Relevant to Caribou - Category C Lands and waters where cultural or renewable resources are of particular significance and sensitivity during specific times of the year.
+These lands and waters shall be managed so as to eliminate, to the greatest extent possible, potential damage and disruption. (e.g. applies to spring, summer, fall, and winter caribou harvesting areas)